syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

-'Initialize the HTML to PDF converter.
+'Initialize HTML to PDF converter.
 Dim htmlConverter As HtmlToPdfConverter = New HtmlToPdfConverter() 'Initialize blink converter settings.
-Dim blinkConverterSettings As BlinkConverterSettings = New BlinkConverterSettings() 'Set Blink viewport size. blinkConverterSettings.ViewPortSize = New Size(1280, 0)
-'Set the html margin top value based on the html header height and margin top value. blinkConverterSettings.Margin.Top = 70
+Dim blinkConverterSettings As BlinkConverterSettings = New BlinkConverterSettings() 'Set the Blink viewport size. blinkConverterSettings.ViewPortSize = New Size(1280, 0) 'Set the html margin-top value based on the html header height and margin-top value. blinkConverterSettings.Margin.Top = 70
-'Set the html margin bottom value based on the html footer height and margin bottom value. blinkConverterSettings.Margin.Bottom = 40
+'Set the html margin-bottom value based on the html footer height and margin-bottom value. blinkConverterSettings.Margin.Bottom = 40
-'sets the custom HTML header to add at the top of each page. blinkConverterSettings.HtmlHeader = File.ReadAllText("header.html") 'sets the custom HTML footer to add at the bottom of each page. blinkConverterSettings.HtmlFooter = File.ReadAllText("footer.html") 'Assign Blink converter settings to HTML converter. htmlConverter.ConverterSettings = blinkConverterSettings 'Convert URL to PDF document.
+'Set the custom HTML header to add at the top of each page. blinkConverterSettings.HtmlHeader = File.ReadAllText("header.html") 'Set the custom HTML footer to add at the bottom of each page. blinkConverterSettings.HtmlFooter = File.ReadAllText("footer.html") 'Assign Blink converter settings to the HTML converter. htmlConverter.ConverterSettings = blinkConverterSettings 'Convert the URL to a PDF document.
 Dim document As PdfDocument = htmlConverter.Convert("https://www.syncfusion.com")

-'Create file stream to save the PDF document.
+'Create a filestream.
 Dim fileStream As FileStream = New FileStream("Output.pdf", FileMode.CreateNew, FileAccess.ReadWrite)
-'Save and close the PDF document. document.Save(fileStream) document.Close(True)
+'Save and close a PDF document. document.Save(fileStream) document.Close(True)